© Leclaire & Schenk

 During aging, the casein protein breaks down into peptides, which break down into amino acides, which break down into amines.
 At each stage of breakdown, the flavour gets more complex.

-When you heat Cheese past a certain temperature, the proteins in the Cheese coagulate and separate from the fat and water in the Cheese.
+When you heat cheese past a certain temperature, the proteins in the Cheese coagulate and separate from the fat and water in the cheese.
 Tough, stringy masses result.
-Hard, well-ripened Cheeses are better for heating because their broken-down proteins have a harder time coagulating; this broken down protein also makes them more easy to blend into a sauce.
-Cheshire Cheese is one of the best cheeses for a cheese sauce.
+Hard, well-ripened cheeses are better for heating because their broken-down proteins have a harder time coagulating; this broken down protein also makes them more easy to blend into a sauce.
+Cheshire cheese is considered by many English cooks to be one of the best cheeses for a cheese sauce.

 When a cheese melts, it will either be stringy, like mozzarella, or “flowing”, like Cheshire.